github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 ./config.sh --url $org_or_enterprise_url --token $token --runnergroup rg-runnergroup
 ```

-The script fails if the runnergroup doesn't exist.
+The script fails if the runner group doesn't exist.

 ## Moving a self-hosted runner to a group